 Source: official website

-Here our guide shows the findings from this site, including the coins mentioned above.
+Our guide shows the findings from this site, including the coins mentioned above.

 Drainage Channel During the Great Revolt

 Drainage Channel can be a good source of archeological finds.
-Even today people lose jewelry, coins and other items in the sewers.
+Even today, people lose jewelry, coins, and other items in the sewers.

 But this drainage offers more findings.
-And that because some Jews hid there during the great revolt.
+And that is because some Jews hid there during the great revolt.